nio101/BC3/notes/ESP_dev.md

    print("File System Size {:,} - Free Space {:,}".format(fs_size, fs_free))
    > File System Size 2,072,576 - Free Space 2,068,480
 ```
   + so we have a 4MB flash size split between 2MB for the micropython firmware, and 2MB for the filesystem.
+It makes sense!

 --- old stuff ---